 Donor-funded awards recognize student achievement

-This year, 195 students received an award to recognize their achievements.
+This year, 199 students received donor-funded awards to recognize their achievements.
 Some of the awards presented this year include: